 If you hold a Working Holiday 417 visa or a Work and Holiday 462 visa, you can request a waiver of the six month work limitation – but only once you have lodged your partner visa.
 A Registered Migration Agent can submit a work rights waiver on your behalf.

-If you hold a visa that expires well into the future (such as 2021), your BVA only comes into effect when your visa expires.
+If you hold a visa that expires well into the future (such as 2025), your BVA only comes into effect when your visa expires.
 Lodging a partner does NOT ‘override’ your current visa.
 This means you must continue to meet the conditions of your current visa (such as continuing to work for your sponsor or paying for and attending classes on your student visa).
-This situation generally applies to holders of a 457 visa, a 407 visa, a 408 visa, a 482 visa or a 500 visa.
+This situation generally applies to holders of a 407 visa, a 408 visa, a 482 visa or a 500 visa.

 In fact, if you do not continue to meet the requirements of your current visa, it will be cancelled and you will need to apply for a Bridging Visa E (BVE).
 A BVE does not have work rights.